Map legend: All countries in yellow held takeovers in 2018. Hover on the girl icons to read highlights of some of the takeovers.

-Join the global movement for girls' rights Without this, gender equality is impossible.
+Without this, gender equality is impossible.
 Current efforts are too small and disjointed to achieve lasting impact.
-In addition, new research reveals that girls still face discrimination and violence despite laws, policies and global targets put into place to advance change.
+In addition, our research reveals that girls still face discrimination and violence despite laws, policies and global targets put into place to advance change.

 #GirlsTakeover is an initial step on a long road to change but it also shows that the girls’ rights movement is gaining momentum.

-The Global Girls’ Summit 2018 will be held on 10 October in Brussels, this year’s global capital city for #GirlsTakeover action.
-It is the second in a series of annual summits supporting girls’ leadership after last year’s event in Paris.
+This year, the Global Girls’ Summit was held on 10 October in Brussels, the global hub for 2018's #GirlsTakeover action.
+It was the second in a series of annual summits supporting girls’ leadership after last year’s event in Paris.

-The event will bring together the world’s leading minds in business, government, entrepreneurship, science, sport, arts and media to celebrate the power of girls and call for increased action to support girls’ activism and leadership.
+The event brought together the world’s leading minds in business, government, entrepreneurship, science, sport, arts and media to celebrate the power of girls and call for increased action to support girls’ activism and leadership.

-You can find a wealth of videos, pictures and graphics in our social media toolkit to share with family and friends from your own social media channels.
+You can find a wealth of videos, pictures and graphics in our social media toolkit to share with family and friends on your social media channels far beyond day of the girl!

 11 October has been a key global moment to celebrate the power of girls and highlight the barriers they face since the United Nations adopted it as International Day of the Girl in December 2011.